Featured Image - Recipe for German Venison Rouladen

 When using a meat mallet, I like to place the venison slices in a gallon bag to protect the work area from splatters.
 Also, I use the flat side of the mallet so that I don’t tear holes in the meat.

-Slice the bacon in half.
+Slice the thick-sliced bacon in half.

 Using a second cutting board and a clean Santoku or Chef’s knife, halve and slice the red onion into thin pieces.
 Slice the celery into thin pieces.
 Place in a medium bowl for use later.